unraid/docs/docs/unraid-api.md

 ## How to access the API

-You can access the Unraid API through the Unraid Connect plugin:
+To access the Unraid API through Unraid Connect:

-1. Install the [**Unraid Connect plugin**](https://unraid.net/community/apps/p3?q=unraid+connect#r:~:text=device%3D/dev/dri%22.-,Unraid%20Connect,-beta) from the Apps tab.
+1. Install the [Unraid Connect plugin](https://unraid.net/community/apps/p3?q=unraid+connect#r:~:text=device%3D/dev/dri%22.-,Unraid%20Connect,-beta) from the **Apps** tab.
-2. [Configure the plugin](#enabling-the-graphql-sandbox) to enable API access.
+2. [Configure the plugin](#enabling-the-%%GraphQL|graphql%%-sandbox) to enable API access.
-3. Use the [GraphQL Sandbox](#accessing-the-graphql-sandbox) for interactive queries, testing, and development.
+3. Use the [%%GraphQL|graphql%% Sandbox](#enabling-the-graphql-sandbox) for interactive queries, testing, and development.

 ---